Why You Should Not Get a Dog

 If you are someone who lives paycheck to paycheck, not counting the dog, please rethink the dog.
 The last thing that you want is to get a puppy, and then not be able to pay for their food.
 Or have to get the bare necessities for them.
 That is not fair for either of you.
 Your dog will not be happy, and you will feel bad about not being able to give your dog more.

 The other thing you really need to consider before getting a puppy is vet visits.
 Dogs can get sick.
-Sickness requires vet visits.
+Sickness requires vet visits and vet visits mean vet bills to follow.
 I cannot tell you the number of posts about people asking about what is wrong with their pet.
 When people say go to the vet, they usually respond with, I can’t afford it.

 If you cannot afford a vet visit, then you should not have a dog.
 I am not talking about the one-off visits where your animal has a horrible injury that requires thousands of dollars of surgery.
 I am talking about your dog is acting weird but you cannot afford taking them to the vet until payday.

 It is not fair to let your animal be in paid, or to ask others to help you take care of your dog.
 Like I’ve said before, dogs are a lot of responsibility.
 One of which is financial responsibility.
 If you are not able to provide basic care for your dog, you should wait until you are more financially stable to adopt.
 (One last thing to call out though.
 If you are reading this, own a dog, and are thinking you cannot afford it, DO NOT abandon that dog.
 If you really cannot afford to take care of it, it is your job to find it another loving home.
 Abandoning your dog is selfish, horrific and just evil).